-From 6 April 2017, employers with a pay bill of more than £3 million per year will be liable to pay a new apprenticeship levy.
-The levy will apply to all industry sectors, in both the public- and private-sector, for the purpose of raising money to meet the cost of apprenticeship schemes across the UK.
+From 6 April 2017, employers with a paybill of more than £3 million per year are liable to pay a new apprenticeship levy.
+The levy applies to all industry sectors, in both the public- and private-sector, for the purpose of raising money to meet the cost of apprenticeship schemes across the UK.

-Employers operating in England and that pay the apprenticeship levy will be able to access funds for the training and assessment of apprenticeships through a Digital Apprenticeship Service account.
-Separate arrangements for funding will apply in Scotland, Wales and Northern Ireland.
-There will also be support for non-levy paying employers that want to train an apprentice.
+Employers operating in England and that pay the apprenticeship levy are able to access funds for the training and assessment of apprenticeships through a Digital Apprenticeship Service account.
+Separate arrangements for funding apply in Scotland, Wales and Northern Ireland.
+There is also support for non-levy paying employers that want to train an apprentice.

 - What is the apprenticeship levy?

-- How will an employer be able to access funding from the apprenticeship levy?
+- How can an employer access funding from the apprenticeship levy?

-- What will employers be able to spend apprenticeship levy funding on?
+- What can employers spend apprenticeship levy funding on?

-- How will employers that do not pay the apprenticeship levy be able to fund apprenticeships?
+- How can employers that do not pay the apprenticeship levy fund apprenticeships?

 - Are employers required to pay apprentices the national minimum wage?

 - Letter inviting an apprentice to an informal meeting to discuss the conclusion of his or her apprenticeship